Sustainable Approaches to Health in France

-This is an embedded spring semester course, with the abroad portion in France taking place over May session at the end of the semester. and on-campus classes taking place in the second half of the spring semester.
-On-campus Spring Semester 2022 course meets: TBD.
-Abroad term: May Session-2022.
+This is an embedded spring semester course, with the abroad portion in France taking place over May session at the end of the semester.
+On-campus classes take place in the second half of the spring semester.
+On-campus spring semester 2023 course meets: Wednesdays from 1:25–2:15 p.m., B-Term (March 15–May 10, 2023).
+Abroad term: May 12–28, 2023.

 A wide range of systems influence health status in a country.
 As the global world developed the 2030 Sustainable Development Goals, we have seen an increase in innovative strategies by countries to meet the 2030 goals, and France is a leader in their efforts.
 From public health and health care systems to food safety and security, the extensive challenges require collaboration, coordination and an inter-professional approach to be successful.

 While France is geographically about the same size as Texas, France has a population of 66.99 million while Texas has 29 million.
 Life expectancy is among the highest in Europe, however that is slowing.
 And while France has a nationally funded health care system which provides good access to high quality health care, there are noticeable differences among those with higher SES and those with lower SES.
 The other significant disparity is gender, with women living significantly longer than men with a 6 year gender gap.

 In a 2000 WHO report, France was recognized as the best health care system in the world in terms of access to and quality of health care delivery.
 We will discuss these measures and what they really mean.